-The Association's global leadership in dementia research also includes direct commitments of over $208 million in 590 active best-of-field projects in 31 countries today, participation in nearly every major scientific advancement and annually convening the world’s largest gathering of such researchers.
+The Association's global leadership in dementia research also includes direct commitments of over $208 million in 590 active best-of-field projects in 31 countries today, participation in nearly every major scientific advance and annually convening the world’s largest gathering of such researchers.
 InCites Clarivate ranks the Alzheimer's Association first among all nonprofits worldwide for its dementia research impact and third among all organizations including governments.
-And, since the evaluation began, the Alzheimer's Association has been recognized as one of The Nonprofit Times' Best Nonprofits to Work For.
-The Association has now placed among the top three large nonprofits nine years in a row.
+And, since the evaluation began, the Alzheimer's Association has been recognized as one of the The Nonprofit Times Best Nonprofits to Work For.
+Since 2009, the Association has placed among the top three large nonprofits.

 Prior to joining the Alzheimer's Association, Harry was on the executive team of the American Cancer Society.
 He is a graduate of Eckerd College and the Northwestern University Kellogg School of Business.